Edward Sedgwick | Subjects

 Navy: Murder in the Fleet,

-racing: Burn 'Em Up O'Connor) related
+racing: Burn 'Em Up O'Connor)

-(crime in radio station: Remote Control)
+crime linked to radio station: Remote Control)

 Unusual narration: